Phone: 250 334 2445

 Physician Scheduling

-Most physicians use 10 minute appointment slots for routine visits, and 20 minute visits for longer appointments such as complete physical exams, Driver’s License exams, complex care planning sessions, and individual counselling visits.
-These longer visits usually require patients to come in 10 minutes early so that our staff can check things like height, weight, abdominal circumference, as well as check vision.
+Most physicians use 10-minute appointment slots for routine visits, and 20-minute visits for longer appointments such as complete physical exams, Driver’s License exams, and individual counselling visits.
+These longer visits usually require patients to come in 10 minutes early so that our staff can check height, weight, abdominal circumference, as well as vision.
 A urine sample may also be required.
-These longer visits have to be requested ahead of time by each patient’s physician.
-Please note that examinations for private services like dental extractions or employment requirements are not covered by MSP, and therefore have to be charged to the patient at standard rates.
-Read more on our Appointments page
+Complete physical exams are requested by physicians to investigate a medical issue already discussed with the patient as the next step in the investigation.
+Complete physical exams are not covered by MSP for routine wellness.
+It does not improve mortality.
+Preventative health exams e.g: pap smears, prostate exams, etc are booked as regular visits.

 No Show policy